MohsenBg/picoCTF/picoCTF_2019/VaultDoor3.md

 But how do we reverse the logic?
 Good question!
 We need to move through the function from bottom to top.

 Here’s the function that converts the buffer to the password.
-By the way, I used Java because the challenge itself was written in Java.java too:
+By the way, I used Java because the challenge itself was written in Java too:

 ``` java
 public class App {